Different Characteristics of Sound: An In-Depth Look at Its Core Properties

 Answer: Subjective Quantity

-How does their sound distinguish two different musical instruments?
+Q5: How does sound help distinguish two different musical instruments?

 Answer: Quality or Timbre